The Employee Assistance Program offers:

 Frequently Asked Questions

-All of our Employee Assistance Program counselors are licensed in one or more of the counseling fields: social work, marriage and family therapy, mental health counseling, or psychology.
+All Employee Assistance Program counselors are licensed in one or more of the counseling fields: social work, marriage and family therapy, mental health counseling, or psychology.

-Employee Assistance Program services are available to all regular faculty and staff with a 50 percent or greater appointment, as well as immediate family members living in the home including spouses, domestic partners, or children age 26 or younger.
+Employee Assistance Program services are available to all regular faculty and staff with a 50 percent or greater appointment, as well as immediate family members living in the home including spouses, domestic partners, or children 26 and younger.
 Please call 319-335-2085 to confirm.

 EAP tries to refer to providers covered by your insurance.
-However, it is the client's responsibility to determine whether or not services are covered under one's plan and pay any charges that are not covered.
+However, it is the client's responsibility to determine whether services are covered by insurance and pay any charges that are not covered.

-Employee Assistant Program services are accessed by calling 319-335-2085 during regular office hours (Monday-Friday, 8 a.m. to 5 p.m.) or emailing EAPhelp@uiowa.edu.
+Employee Assistance Program services are accessed by calling 319-335-2085 during regular office hours 8 a.m. to 5 p.m.
+Monday – Friday or email EAPhelp@uiowa.edu.

 Prior to the Employee Assistance Program initial visit, individuals receive the EAP privacy notice to review, a brief intake form, and a short survey to complete.
-They then meet with a licensed professional who reviews their situation, works to clarify their issues/concerns, and to help identify options and possible resources.
+They then meet with a licensed professional who reviews their situation, works to clarify their issues and concerns, and helps identify options and possible resources.